 HIST 23006 Looting in Modern European History (A. Goff) At the end of the eighteenth century Europeans recognized the seizure of enemy property to be a time-honored practice of warfare and subjugation.
 At the same time, however, new ideas about human rights, cultural heritage, and international law began to reshape the place of looting in the exercise of power.
 This course will take up the history of looting in European cultural and political life from the late eighteenth through the twentieth centuries as a tool of nationalism, imperialism, totalitarianism, and scholarship.
 How was looting defined, who defined it, and what kinds of ethical and legal codes governed its use?
 How was the seizure of personal property, cultural artifacts, and sacred objects legitimized by its practitioners and experienced by its victims?
 In what ways did looting change the meaning of objects and why?
 How do we understand looting in relationship to other forms of violence and destruction in the modern period?
 While the focus of the course will be on Europe, we will necessarily be concerned with a global frame as we follow cases of looting in colonial contexts, through migration, exploration, and during war.
 Course materials will including primary texts, images, objects, and historical accounts.
 Students will be required to write a final historiographical essay.

-HIST 24515 Society and Social Outcasts in Late Imperial and Modern China (C. Wang, Von Holst Prize Lecturer) This course considers the often neglected presence of "social outcasts" in Chinese history as a gateway to understanding ideas and practices of discrimination from the late Qing to modern-day China.
+HIST 24515 Social Outcasts in Late Imperial and Modern China (C. Wang, Von Holst Prize Lecturer) This course considers the often neglected presence of "social outcasts" in Chinese history as a gateway to understanding ideas and practices of discrimination from the late Qing to modern-day China.
 It traces changes in the intersection of law, custom, and daily social practices, focusing on attempts aimed at legitimizing discrimination across class, territory, ethnicity, religion, gender and disability.
 Thus a theoretical objective of the course is to analyze legal and social dimensions of exclusion along the axis of empire and state building.
 Chronologically, this course begins with the collapse of status order in the late Qing and explores how the Republic and the PRC managed transgressive elements of society, from beggars, prostitutes, and the insane to ethnic and religious minorities.
 We will use legal documents, police records, and visual materials to explore how sociocultural processes shape the experience of discrimination and its resistance.
 Another focus of this course will be asking how disenfranchised groups might enhance our understanding of mainstream values.
 Through discussions, in-class presentations, and written assignments, students will develop skills to analyze historical evidence and critically reflect on its implication for cross-cultural issues.

 GNSE 23124/HIST 29424 Prostitution in Global Perspective (Z. Sameen) Prostitution has been a site of multiple regulations—whether institutional, social, or spatial.
 This course aims to examine various regimes and expressions of prostitution, and their transformations, from the eighteenth to the twentieth century in global perspective.
 We will consider the categories of gender, sex, and race, together with the processes of colonization, nation building, and migration in order to uncover the norms and regulatory regimes that undergirded the historical life of prostitution.
 Readings will include area case studies alongside comparative and transnational histories ranging from East Asia to Latin America.
 We will discuss what kinds of evidence can be marshaled in service of writing these histories, and how historians of prostitution have approached archives limited by state-centric and official perspectives.
 Students in this course will develop the critical tools to interrogate the evolving practices of an everyday activity and assess the possibilities and limitations of producing a global history of prostitution.